radiocicletta/vlevel/README.md

 Original VLevel is a filter, meaning you pipe raw CDDA ([Compact Disc Digital Audio](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio)) data to it, and it outputs the leveled data.

-For example:
+Example:

     vlevel-bin < in.cdda > out.cdda